 Recently, I've been facilitating a women's group, and the group has reminded me of how difficult it can be for people to allow themselves to feel.
-Emotions can be so overwhelming, especially the heavier feelings, but with practice it can be a great resource to happiness.
+Emotions can be so overwhelming, especially the heavier feelings, but with practice, it can be a great resource for happiness.
 Give yourself permission to feel.
-Give yourself permission to be happy everyday.
+Give yourself permission to be happy every day.

 One of the hardest challenges for a person is to be burdened by a stockpile of unpleasant, charged emotions—but instead of feeling them, the person judges them, censors them, beats himself or herself up over even having them, and dutifully says, “I shouldn't feel this way; I have so much to be grateful for."
 Do you really want to carry inside you unresolved emotions?

 So how do you give yourself permission to be happy every day?

 All emotions have a purpose, and they guide you along your way, leading you back to a peaceful heart.
 Emotions are there to tell you what your next step is—what you need to return to serenity, to find your dream, to discover your passion, to love more deeply.
 They come and having served their purpose, they go, but only if a person identifies what they're feeling and allows the feelings to flow through them.